Yosemite West Property &

 YWPHI has previously published In The West, a community newsletter, distributed electronically to its membership.
 YWPHI is currently seeking a volunteer to restart publication of the newsletter.

-The news page has been updated for 2017 by the YWPHI president.
+The news page gets continued updates by the YWPHI president.

 Visit the YWPHI newsletter archive to read past issues.
 The last issue of In the West will be posted to the archive when the next issue is published.